-So far, this year there have been three official UNFCCC regional climate weeks in Dubai, Santo Domingo, and most recently in Libreville.
+So far, this year there have been three official United Nations Climate Change (UNFCCC) regional climate weeks in Dubai, Santo Domingo, and most recently in Libreville.
 Although not an official UNFCCC regional climate week - New York Climate Week (September 19th-23rd) is next up on the global stage.
 This week is a series of asynchronous events that are relevant to those working in the climate action space.
 The most official events this week are hosted by Climate Group.
 Additionally, there are meetings of the General Assembly of the UN during Climate Week.

 Last year at COP26 in Glasgow, there was a lot of momentum around technical dialogues developing the data plumbing for the Global Stocktake, nature’s role in the climate discussion and moving beyond mitigation discussing adaptation, resilience, loss & damage.
 We expect these themes to continue to be at the forefront of the discussions at NY Climate Week priming us all for further discussion at COP27 in Sharm El-Sheik.

 We will have a few members of the OpenEarth team participating and hosting events at NY Climate Week.

 OpenEarth at New York Climate Week 2022

 New York was the center of gravity for the climate and sustainability world as the UN General Assembly met and NY Climate Week took place.
 We had a few members of the OpenEarth Foundation team attend New York Climate Week and here are some highlights:

 - On Monday, Louisa, OpenEarth’s Climate Data Community Manager, and James Lloyd, our partner from Nature4Climate convened over 45 professionals working at the intersection of climate and nature data to discuss spatial data provenance.
 The group agreed that there could be great benefit for writing some technical guidelines for reporting on spatial data provenance ahead of the UNFCCC Technical Dialogues in June 2023.